questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Dear Selina,

-If the course you describe occurs, you should urgently go to a cluster headache competence center and have the situation clarified individually.
+Given the course of your symptoms as you described, you should urgently consult a cluster headache specialist center to have your situation assessed individually.
 There is no general answer to your question.

 Kind regards

-According to your Kiel headache questionnaire, I (31-year-old, male) confirmed 100% migraines, which I have been able to confirm from my own experience for years (2-4 times per month).
-For the past 4 months I have also been suffering from almost daily pain, which is very similar to migraines, but is perceived in varying pain intensity: always left-sided & dull neck pain up to the eye, sometimes with sensitivity to noise.
+According to your Kiel headache questionnaire, I (31 years old, male) have been diagnosed with migraine, which I can confirm from my own experience of years (2-4 times per month).
+For the past four months, however, I have also been suffering from almost daily pain very similar to migraine, but perceived with varying intensity: consistently a dull, left-sided neck pain radiating to my eye, sometimes accompanied by sensitivity to noise.
 I am currently 100% unable to work.
-Head MRI is still being done.
+A head MRI is pending.

-After studying your book and building up my own knowledge, I am very dissatisfied with my neurologists.
-I'm also unsure about the current diagnosis: chronic migraine or episodic migraine combined with chronic tension-type headache.
-I'm having trouble checking the boxes in the Kiel headache questionnaire when analyzing the almost daily and debilitating neck pain for 4 months.
+After reading your book and building my own knowledge, I am very dissatisfied with my neurologist.
+Furthermore, I am uncertain about my current diagnosis: chronic migraine or episodic migraine combined with chronic tension-type headache.
+I am struggling to complete the checkboxes on the Kiel Headache Questionnaire when analyzing the almost daily and debilitating neck pain I've been experiencing for the past four months.

 1)

-Do you have any recommendations for well-qualified neurologists, pain institutions, psychiatrists, psychologists or multi-modal behavioral therapies in Switzerland who specialize in primary headaches?
-I am also looking for holistic treatment for my neurological illness(es), does this exist at a professional level in Switzerland?
+Do you have any recommendations for well-qualified neurologists, pain clinics, psychiatrists, psychologists, or multimodal behavioral therapies in Switzerland that specialize in primary headaches?
+I am also looking for holistic treatment for my neurological condition(s); does this exist at a professional level in Switzerland?2)

-Somehow I have the feeling that my dissatisfaction and lack of motivation at work over months and years is now reflected in a chronified migraine.
-Do you know similar male pain patients who do not have a life support from a partner?
-How did such patients get off the hamster wheel?
-Existential fear doesn't make dealing with the pain any easier...
+Somehow I have the feeling that my dissatisfaction and lack of motivation at work, which I've experienced over months and years, is now reflected in what seems to be chronic migraines.
+Do you know any other male pain patients who don't have financial security through a partner?
+How did these patients escape the rat race?
+The fear of financial insecurity certainly doesn't make coping with the pain any easier…-

 Dear Svensson,

-You can find out more on the homepage of the Swiss Headache Society and ask regional pain therapists for information.
+You can find information on the website of the Swiss Headache Society and ask regional pain therapists for advice.
 If a life situation is very stressful, you should seek individual advice and try to change it.

 Kind regards

-To my question: I am female, 32 years old, have had migraines since I was 5 years old, chronic migraines for about five years, recurrent depression, ONS for two years.
-I am currently taking 25 mg amitriptyline for prophylaxis (was discontinued in the Kiel pain clinic due to the desire to have children).
+thank you so much for your dedication in every respect.
+I have already been to your clinic twice, and it is so important for me to have this point of contact.Regarding my question: I am female, 32 years old, have had migraines since the age of 5, chronic migraines for about five years, recurrent depression, and have had one-night stands for two years.
+Currently, I am taking 25mg of amitriptyline for prophylaxis (this dosage was prescribed at the pain clinic in Kiel due to my desire to have children).

-Unfortunately, the desire to have children has not (yet) turned into a success.
-A blood test by my gynecologist revealed that I have an estrogen deficiency.
-If I want to have children, this should be treated with hormones.
+Unfortunately, my desire to have children has not yet been fulfilled.
+A blood test at my gynecologist's office revealed that I have an estrogen deficiency.
+If I want to have children, this should be treated with hormone therapy.
 Such treatment with estrogen failed about ten years ago.
-After every dose of estrogen I reacted with severe migraines.
+After each estrogen injection, I experienced severe migraines.

-Can something be done “better” in such a case?
-Is there a way to prevent migraines from getting worse?
-I currently have about 15 pain days a month (about six triptan days).
-Any deterioration would be fatal.
+Is there anything that can be done to improve the situation?
+Is there any way to prevent the migraines from worsening?
+I currently have about 15 days of pain per month (with about six days of triptan use).
+Any worsening would be disastrous.

-Thanks!
-It's great that there are people like you.
+Thank you!
+It's wonderful that there are people like you.

 Best regards,